 Interestingly, while there are similar links between Ireland and Iceland, the migratory provenance of Welsh Snipe may be very different to that of Irish ones.
 A quarter of foreign-ringed Snipe reported in Ireland have been found to be wearing Icelandic rings but, so far, no Reykjavik-ringed Snipe have been spotted in Wales.
 Snipe & Jack Snipe in the UK and Ireland compares the migratory strategies of the two species and laments the decline of Common Snipe, as a breeding species.

-There is exciting work going on in Wales to understand why so many Whimbrel spend time in the country in the spring.
-Whimbrels on the move summarises a recent paper about the movements of Icelandic, ringed Whimbrel.
-Since its publication, a new paper has shown that Whimbrel are able to fly between Iceland and west Africa in one jump but that they sometimes need to stop off on the way north.
-See Very rapid long-distance sea crossing by a migratory bird by José Alves and colleagues.
+There is exciting work going on in Wales, to understand why so many Whimbrel spend time in the country in the spring.
+Whimbrels on the move summarises a paper about the movements of Icelandic, ringed Whimbrel.
+Since its publication, a new paper has shown that Whimbrel are able to fly between Iceland and west Africa in one jump but that they usually need to stop off on the way north.
+See Iceland to Africa non-stop.

 Wales provides homes to many breeding waders, from Ringed Plover on the coast, via Little Ringed Plover and Commons Sandpiper along rivers and into the moorland for Curlew and Dunlin, passing a forest with Woodcock en route.
 And that’s only giving a mention to half of the country’s breeding wader species.

 Starting on salt-marsh, Big-foot and the Redshank nest investigates appropriate cattle stocking levels for successful Redshank breeding.
-Although the work was undertaken in northwest England, there is no reason to believe that Welsh cattle area any less careful as to where they put their feet.
-There are several other blogs about Lapwings and Redshank on the WaderTales site.
+Although the work was undertaken in northwest England, there is no reason to believe that Welsh cattle are any less careful as to where they put their feet.
+This paper shows that salt-marsh Redshank are in trouble: Redshank -the warden of the marshes.

 Is the Curlew really near-threatened? considers the plight of breeding Curlew.
-It’s easy to understand why RSPB, BTO, GWCT and BirdWatch Ireland are focusing on this species How long will it be until breeding Curlew are lost from Wales, completely?
+It’s easy to understand why RSPB, BTO, GWCT and BirdWatch Ireland are focusing on this species.
+You can read about Ireland’s Curlew Crisis here.
+The Welsh decline is not as serious as the one in Ireland, where the number of breeding pairs has dropped from 3300 to 138 pairs, but you still have to ask: How long will it be until breeding Curlew are lost from Wales?